somia213/somia213/README.md

 ### Additional Information

-- 📝 I love writing and have contributed to several academic books across the Arab world.
+- 📝 I love writing and have contributed to writing short stories in comprehensive books by more than one Arab writer in the Arab world.
 - 🌐 I have a passion for knowledge and have studied WordPress, PHP, HTML, and CSS.
 I worked as a WordPress developer freelancer for 3 months before joining ITI for a 9-month Mobile Native intake (44).

 ### Projects